-But if you do things right, the IRS will actually give you a nice tax break: you can completely exclude up to $250,000 in gain from taxes if you’re single; $500,000 if you’re married filing joint.
+This is a huge tax break for home sellers: you can exclude up to $250,000 in gain from taxes if you’re single; $500,000 if married filing joint.

-All homeowners out there thinking of selling their house — and even home buyers who just want to learn how to be tax-efficient — can get a LOT of value from understanding the intricacies of how this part of the tax code works.
+All homeowners thinking of selling their house — and even home buyers who just want to learn how to be tax-efficient — can get a LOT of value from understanding how the home sale exclusion works.

-I’m gonna structure this post as an FAQ.
-But I’ll use a bunch of examples to actually show you how the nuances, exceptions, and limitations work.
+I structured this post as an FAQ.
+But I’ll use a bunch of examples to show you how the nuances, exceptions, and limitations work.